Overlooked and underrated movies are speckled amongst the sea of bad horror. Allow me to steer you in the direction of some good films.

 #3 Get Out (2017)

 So what if Get Out won an award for Best Musical or Comedy instead of the best horror movie award it deserved.
 Horror films often get overlooked as a genre label worthy of awards.
-Not only was it's genre niche misappropriated, but Get Out was also embroiled in massive debates about racial themes such as;
+Not only was Get Out's appropriate horror genre niche misappropriated, but Get Out was also embroiled in massive debates about racial themes such as;

 - newsworthy attention to missing black people vs white people and,